Articles

 Rules of Debate:

-The debate should be conducted in a respectful and courteous manner, with each member given an opportunity to express their opinion.
+Conduct the debate respectfully, ensuring each member can share their opinion.
 The rules of debate include speaking in turn, not interrupting other speakers, and avoiding personal attacks.
-The chairperson can also set time limits for each speaker to ensure that the discussion remains on track.
+The chairperson can also set time limits for each speaker to ensure the discussion remains on track.

 Voting Procedures:

 Voting is an essential part of the parliamentary procedure.
-The rules also stipulate that a quorum, or a minimum number of members, must be present for a vote to occur.
+The rules require a quorum, or a minimum number of members, to be present for a vote.

 Dealing with Conflict